Fiber to the Home 2020

 Listing your preferred phone number and email address on your Golden West account will help expedite communications throughout the FTTH process and beyond.
 Keep in mind that only the person(s) authorized can make these types of changes to your account.

 To update your contact information, please call 1-855-888-7777 or use the Chat button at goldenwest.com between 8 a.m. and 5 p.m.
 Monday through Friday to update your contact information.
-If you have any further questions about FTTH call 1-855-888-7777 and ask for the Engineering Department.

 As we begin 2020, we’re proud to say that almost 65 percent of Golden West’s service territory has been upgraded through Fiber to the Home (FTTH).
 Of course, this means we’ve still got about 35 percent remaining.
 Rest assured that we won’t stop until we've finished the job, and the process continues with FTTH 2020.